eddelbuettel/r2u/inst/docs/FAQ.md

 `bspm` turns this into a call to `apt`.
 Call as, say, `docker build -t r2u_seurat:22.04 .` and enjoy the resulting container `r2u_seurat:22.04` (or give it any other suitable name) and build a suitable `.sif` from it as discussed in the issue.

+## How can one know when it was updated

+We follow RSPM builds so their [update tracker](https://packagemanager.rstudio.com/client/#/repos/1/activity) there can be helpful.
+We currently have no 'lastBuilt' tag on the website but could add one if that helped.